Legal Webcast: Blockchain for the Legal Industry – Q&A

 Interestingly, while the U.S. government has spoken on the extensive regulations of the cryptocurrency industry, it’s been fairly quiet on other blockchain-related business models.
 There are no clear regulations that are currently present in that department.
 However, SEC did release several statements over the last 12 months regarding the activities of fundraising through an ICO or token sale, deeming them as securities.

-Federal Trade Commission (FTC) went further and created a Blockchain Working Group, whose primary goal is to crack down illegal and fraudulent schemes arising in the marketplace from time to time.
+Federal Trade Commission (FTC) went further and created a Blockchain Working Group, whose primary goal is to crack down on illegal and fraudulent schemes arising in the marketplace from time to time.
 Additionally, the Group also focuses on three more goals:

 building FTC staff expertise in cryptocurrency and blockchain technology